anKhav/shop/README.md

 ## Readme for using the application.

   1.For creating sizes use REST Api platform Postman (or anouther) by the following route: http://localhost:5000/api/size.
-  In the request body needs to write name and sizeIndex (it is equal hundreds).
+  In the request body needs to write name and sizeIndex (it is equals hundred).
 Examples :

   {
     "name":"XS",